matio89/browserclass/README.md

-# Mathematical Lexer Parser Module
+# Drupal 8 Version of Browser Class Module

 This small module helps theme-developers to deal with cross-browser compatibility.
 It makes easier to handle different types of non-widespread browsers just as much as it helps with using different versions of Internet Explorer.
 ## Installation